What's New at MPE?

 Previous compiler versions

 We are aware that embedded systems can have extremely long development and production lives.
 Consequently, we make previous compiler versions available where there is no direct upgrade path.
-The Forth 6, Forth 5 and Forth 4 cross compilers are still supported where Forth 7 compilers are not available; see the pricelist.
+See legacy compilers; see the pricelist.

 The RTX-2000 and RTX-2010 CPUs from Intersil were dual stack CPUs with fast and deterministic real time behaviour, but are no longer available.
 Now the significantly faster RTXcore is available for incorporation into FPGAs.
 In a Xilinx Spartan 2E, the VHDL clean-room implementation gives twice the original performance at lower cost, and includes an on-chip UART.
 The current software development tools work unchanged.